TaoTechTips/QRadar-siem-firewall-response/README.md

 3. **Test Workflow**

    * Trigger a QRadar offense with a test IP.
-   * Verify rule is pushed to pfSense.
+   * Verify pfSense block rule is created.
    * Check firewall logs.

 ---